Initializing...

 I’ve probably got fifteen years left to do what I do.
 Maybe less.
 I’m not afraid of that.
 But it gives you perspective.

 You stop caring about trends.
 You stop apologising for not being on TikTok.
 You start thinking about what matters.
 And for me?
 That’s art.
-That’s story.
+That’s the story.
 That’s what’s still handmade.

 I’m not here to preach.
 I’m here to talk.
 To share.
 To open a door to real, adult conversation—about value, legacy, creativity, and survival.